iulianpro/my-city/README.md

 Also, the images in the Gallery section, besides the modal use for viewing, have a grow shadow on hover effect to indicate to the user when selecting a certain image.
 This effect was made possible by importing an external Hover.css library as I showed below.

-For the video section, I used a video presentation of the city of Cluj Napoca produced by the company Lazar for the City Hall of Cluj Napoca after obtaining its takeover agreement, which can be consulted [here](assets/docs/agree-to-use.pdf).
+For the video section, I used a video presentation of the city of Cluj Napoca produced by the Lazar company for the Cluj Napoca City Hall after obtaining its takeover agreement, which can be consulted [here](assets/docs/agree-to-use.pdf).

 The Subscribe section is a live one, meaning that the user can subscribe to receive a newslatter by entering their first name, last name and email address.
 The data is retrieved by an external server hosted by mailchimp.com, where I have a free user account.
 Also, after completing the subscription, the user is redirected to the subscribe.html page which displays a successful subscription message.
 This page is a clone of the main page from which the previous sections were deleted.